Deleting posts automatically in Mastodon after a certain time period

 Which crossposting services are available?

-However, most free crossposting services have shut down due to Elon Musk’s shutdown of Twitter’s free API.
+There used to be lots of free crossposting services, but all of them have shut down due to Elon Musk’s closure of Twitter’s free API.

 ↩ Back to the front page